Session A: July 13th – July 23rd, 2020

-Explore Penn’s broad liberal arts and sciences curriculum within a dynamic Ivy League learning environment.
+Explore Penn’s broad liberal arts and sciences curriculum within a dynamic online Ivy League learning environment.

 If you attend a School District of Philadelphia public or charter high school, you may be eligible to attend Penn Summer Prep free of charge with a Penn Summer Scholarship.

 Work with an advisor to set your summer schedule: Once admitted into the Penn Summer Prep Program, students work with a Penn advisor to select two modules within Session A, Session B, or both sessions.
 Each student must select one morning module and one afternoon module from the same session.
-In addition to class time, students should be prepared to complete readings, group activities, or other coursework outside of the classroom.
-View a sample student schedule.
+In addition to class time, students should be prepared to complete readings and other coursework outside of the virtual classroom.

 Set yourself up for success: Modules are designed to engage students as critical thinkers and global citizens, and to hone analytical skills necessary for sustained academic growth.
 Upon successful completion of the program, students are awarded a Certificate of Completion and may request letters of recommendation from their Penn instructors.